Pavan-1997/Python_DevOps_Functions_Modules_Packages/README.md

 # Activate the virtual environment (on macOS/Linux)
 source myenv/bin/activate

+# To exit form the virtual environment
+deactivate
 ```

 Once activated, you work in an isolated workspace with its Python interpreter and library dependencies.